drewsdata/ablog/content/post/2018-07-03-improved-okta-api-and-httr-package.md

 # Get the content into a data frame
 initContent <- fromJSON(httr::content(initGet, as = "text"), flatten = TRUE)

-# Check headers for "next" cursor URL - means we have more
+# Check headers for "next" cursor URL - more records available if it exists
 isNextHead <- initGet$headers[grepl('"next\"', initGet$headers)]

 # Extract 'next' URL assuming it exists
 getNextHead <- str_extract(isNextHead,"(?<=<).*(?=>)")

-# If there is a 'next' (paginated cursor) URL, repeat til there isn't
+# If there is a 'next' (paginated cursor) URL, repeat GET requests til there isn't
 if(length(isNextHead) > 0)
   repeat{